 - A link to another account or a line of credit may be a less expensive option than an overdraft.
 A single larger overdraft will result in just one fee, as opposed to multiple smaller overdrafts.
 Good account management is the best way to avoid overdrafts.
 Use our mobile banking, internet banking, and telephone banking services to keep track of your balance.
 For additional financial education resources, please visit www.mymoney.gov.

-- The $27 Courtesy Pay Fee that is charged if you overdraw your account is lower than the fee that is charged if an item is returned as unpaid.
-If the amount of an item on your consumer account is less than $10, there is no fee.
+- The $27 Courtesy Pay Fee that is charged if you overdraw your account is the same fee that is charged if an item is returned as unpaid.
 If multiple items overdraw your account on the same day, each item will be assessed an appropriate Courtesy Pay Fee or a Return Fee of $27.
 All fees and charges will be included as part of the Overdraft Privilege limit amount.
 Your account may become overdrawn more than the Overdraft Privilege limit amount because of a fee.

 - For consumer accounts there is no limit on the total Courtesy Pay Fees per day we will charge.

 - Recipients of federal or state benefits payments may choose to pay the outstanding balance and the fee for overdrawing your account by stopping by our office.
 If you do not wish us to deduct the amount overdrawn and the fee for the overdraft from funds that you deposit or that are deposited into your account, please call us at (337) 232-8450.